ekeilty17/GA4GH-DOS-Server/README.md

 ```
 CREATE USER 'dos'@'localhost' IDENTIFIED BY 'dos';
 CREATE DATABASE dos;
-GRANT ALL PRIVILEGES ON dos . * TO 'dos'@'localhost';
+GRANT ALL PRIVILEGES ON dos.* TO 'dos'@'localhost';
 ```

 If before quiting you want to check that the user and database was created